Divorce peacefully for everyone’s sake

-Many couples in Williamsville and other areas of New York stay happily married for decades.
+Many couples in Amherst and other areas of New York stay happily married for decades.
 For other couples, however, their love stories end in divorce.
 Fortunately, divorce does not have to be acrimonious.
 While the divorcing couple is naturally going to have their issues with each other, they can still proceed with the divorce in a constructive manner.
 Here are some ways to do so.

 1. First, set aside blaming the other person.